esimmons1/Minesweeper/README.md

 ===========

 By Ellis Simmons - Spring 2025? <br/>
-Made with Java, CSS, and HTML
+Made with JavaScript, CSS, and HTML

 What is this?
 -------------